-Sanctions (to be used like a ladder - moving down)

-- □ Warning/ reminder

-- □ Reminder of a time they displayed a behaviour you liked.

-- □ Reminder on consequence

-- □ Lose 5 minutes of break

-- □ Lose Golden time

-- □ See Headteacher

-- Speak to parents parental consultation should come at an early stage especially if the class teacher is concerned about the matter.
+Sanctions (to be used like a ladder - moving down) □ Warning/ reminder $\hfill \square$ Reminder of a time they displayed a behaviour you liked. □ Reminder on consequence □ Lose 5 minutes of break □ Lose Golden time □ See Headteacher Speak to parents - parental consultation should come at an early stage especially if the class teacher is concerned about the matter.
 Such steps need to be recorded.

-If behaviour is deemed to be more serious, staff should take the following steps:

-□ With parental consent, discuss the pupil at iTAS meeting.

-□ With parental consent, action a referral to outside agencies (e.g. Behaviour Support).

-□ Short-term suspension/exclusion for defined period.
-This would be after consultation with Governing Body.

-$\hfill\square$ Long-term suspension pending action by the Governors and/or L.A.

-□ Transfer to an LA designated unit for pupils with particularly challenging behavioural needs.
+If behaviour is deemed to be more serious, staff should take the following steps: $\hfill\square$ With parental consent, discuss the pupil at iTAS meeting. $\hfill \square$ With parental consent, action a referral to outside agencies (e.g. Behaviour Support).
+Short-term suspension/exclusion for defined period.
+This would be after consultation with Governing Body. $\hfill \ $ Long-term suspension pending action by the Governors and/or L.A. $\hfill \square$ Transfer to an LA designated unit for pupils with particularly challenging behavioural needs.
 These steps are only used after consultations with the pupil, parents, Governing Body and LA.
-Hopefully, many of the sanctions will never need to be used at Ysgol Eyton, but are listed as a procedure to be processed if the occasion arises.
+Hopefully, many of the sanctions will never need the occasion arises.